Louisa Pyle Kirk, Mixed Media Studio Artist By Bethany Hallas

 Walking into Louisa Pyle Kirk’s studio space is a large assortment of portraits with large, inquisitive eyes and simplistic faces, a subject of interest to her, that draws the viewer in under the surface of their complex identities.
 It is these paintings that launched our discussion of art, its influences, and the familiar.

 At an early age, Louisa had an expressed interest in art and loved the freedom she felt creating with her hands.
-During her youth, she enjoyed crafting with paper cache, and throwing pots, (the latter a venture she hopes to explore again someday).
-For college, Louisa stayed in her native state of South Carolina, attending the College of Charleston starting out as an art major.
-However, as she put it, “I lacked the confidence to stick with art” and faced with her families’ concerns the major would leave her as a “starving artist,” Louisa switched majors every year after, finally completing with a degree in economics.
+In her youth, she enjoyed crafting with paper cache, and throwing pots, (the latter a venture she hopes to explore again someday).
+For college, Louisa stayed in her native state of South Carolina, attending the College of Charleston as an art major.
+However, as she put it, “I lacked the confidence to stick with art” and faced with her families’ concerns the major would leave her a starving artist, Louisa switched majors every year after, finally completing with a degree in economics.
 Post college, Louisa got into social work, spending the next several years in the corporate world.
-And while she didn’t find it to be an enjoyable field, she found it to be rich with influences and experiences that have contributed to the life and body of her paintings.
+And while she didn’t find it to be an enjoyable field, she did find it to be rich with influences and experiences that have since contributed to the life and body of her paintings.

 The first step to each painting is a layer of red paint.
 It is the signature backdrop to each portrait created and an essential part of the ambience.
-But before this comes a test run, a step Louisa “learned the hard way” to always incorporate of creating a small monochromatic test painting to determine her values and visualize the portraits largescale potential.
+But prior to this comes a test run, a step Louisa “learned the hard way” to always incorporate of creating a small monochromatic test painting to determine her values and visualize the portraits large-scale potential.
 Her medium of choice is fluid acrylic, valued for its flexible dry time and smooth application.
-Other tools are employed for the fun of it including painted newspapers, stencil sheets, and on occasion, carved out foam board to create a layered texture to her work.
+For curiosity’s sake, tools including painted newspapers, stencil sheets, and on occasion, carved out foam board to create a layered texture to her work are utilized.
 As Louisa puts it, “you’re not trying to paint the details,” at least not in the traditional sense.
-There is much for the eye to home in on; less so with painted flecks of callouses on skin and more on textured layers and the materials at play.
-However, the one process Louisa is not planning on doing is collaboration.
-Her process is solo, and collaboration is not an approach she is inclined to adopt.
+There is much for the eye to hone in on; less so with painted flecks of callouses on skin and more on textured layers and the materials at play.

 -Highlight work and significance

 While it is difficult for Louisa to pinpoint a favorite painting, one that comes to mind depicts a young girl whose face is prominent in the red, textured painting.
 It’s back at her apartment, and is a self-portrait, perhaps unintentionally so.
 She loves painting faces, wanting to capture people in a more abstract medium, an interesting move in leu of her corporate years surrounded by countless faces on a routine basis.
 Memorizing details to each face is difficult to absorb, the multitude of them blurring together and becoming abstract.
-In Louisa’s paintings, each portrait often starts out as no one but morphs into someone she’s known whether a family member or friend.
-While the theme of portraits is continuous, each painting takes on a life of its own.
-With personal emotions poured out, the paintings dance with life, each original and distinct.
-And yet, the meaning is ambiguous, filled in by the thoughts and narratives of the beholder.
+In Louisa’s paintings, each portrait often starts out as an enigma, slowly morphing into someone she’s known whether a family member or friend.
+While the theme of portraits is continuous, each painting takes on a life of its own, each original and distinct.
+And yet, their meaning is ambiguous, filled in by the perceptions and narratives of the beholder.

 -Your favorite color?